kubernetes/website/content/zh-cn/docs/concepts/extend-kubernetes/operator.md

 3. A container image of the operator code.
 4. Controller code that queries the control plane to find out what SampleDB resources are configured.
-5. The core of the Operator is code to tell the API server how to make reality match the configured resources.
+5. The core of the operator is code to tell the API server how to make reality match the configured resources.
    * If you add a new SampleDB, the operator sets up PersistentVolumeClaims to provide durable database storage, a StatefulSet to run SampleDB and a Job to handle initial configuration.
-   * If you delete it, the Operator takes a snapshot, then makes sure that the StatefulSet and Volumes are also removed.
+   * If you delete it, the operator takes a snapshot, then makes sure that the StatefulSet and Volumes are also removed.
 6. The operator also manages regular database backups.
 For each SampleDB resource, the operator determines when to create a Pod that can connect to the database and take backups.
 These Pods would rely on a ConfigMap and / or a Secret that has database connection details and credentials.
-7. Because the Operator aims to provide robust automation for the resource it manages, there would be additional supporting code.
+7. Because the operator aims to provide robust automation for the resource it manages, there would be additional supporting code.
 For this example, code checks to see if the database is running an old version and, if so, creates Job objects that upgrade it for you.